Trauma Sensitive Yoga

 Benefits of Trauma-Sensitive Yoga Online

-Practicing trauma-sensitive yoga online can help us:
+Practicing online can help you:

 What to do next

-Individual sessions of 60mins including 45mins of practice and 15mins of orientation/sharing time.
+Sessions are 60mins including 45mins of practice and 15mins of orientation/sharing time.

 Location